Best Application Maintenance Services in 2026: 9 Providers Ranked

 The bottom line

-London HQ established 2015; markets: US, UK, Middle East, Europe.
+Tallinn HQ (Estonia) (with a UK office) established 2015; delivery from Central and Eastern Europe, with full UK/EU business-hours overlap and US East Coast morning overlap; markets: US, UK, Middle East, Europe.
 Python-stack teams and Seed–Series B scale-ups choose Uvik Software.
 Enterprise portfolios choose Accenture or IBM.
 24/7 follow-the-sun coverage at scale: HCL Technologies.

 Sources and citations